 Another local favorite is Funkytown Donuts.
 An extra sweet start to your morning will cost you between $2-4 for a large donut, minis are $1.50 and donut holes start at $0.15.

-$12 -- For lunch, you can get a dog and a side of fries at Bentley’s Craft Dogs.
-You will blow your budget if you order one of the craft beers or fancy coffees, though.
+$9 -- For lunch, you can get a fancy grilled cheese with a side of fries and house-made ketchup at The Bearded Lady.
+You will blow your budget if you order one of the craft beers or sides, though.

 $20 -- Yucatan Taco Stand provides you several options for dinner with the $23 left in your budget.
 If choose the very filling grilled fish salad, you can also get a margarita.
 If you’d rather eat your calories than drink them, opt for beef or chicken fajitas and a tres leches cake.

 $5 --- Begin at the Four Star Café, where all the breakfast items are less than $5.
 You can get a breakfast burrito with a cup of Avoca coffee, or choose a breakfast sandwich or a grande burrito.

 $16 -- You might be surprised that most of Reata Restaurant’s lunch menu items cost less than $13.
 You can go lighter with a Trio platter (your choice of salad, fruit, and a scoop of chicken salad) or pick the lunch size carne asada and cheese enchilada (sort of a fancy Mexican grilled cheese with a side of steak).

 $17 -- At Riscky’s Barbecue in Sundance Square, you can get a giant Southwest salad (complete with Fritos on the bottom and a sliced chicken breast on top) for about $10.
 Or you can get a brisket sandwich or pulled pork sandwich basket, which includes your choice of potato salad, cole slaw or fries.
 Because you did so well with breakfast and lunch, you can afford to splurge on cobbler a la mode or pecan pie.